-Variable loading happens prior to Block (and Add) phases, and will not overwrite any existing variable.
+Variable loading happens prior to Block (and Add) phases.
+Unless LegacyOverwrite is enabled, it will not overwrite any existing variable.
 Variables allowed to be set must be specified in LegacySchema.
 Third-party scripts may be used to create nvram.plist file.
 An example of such script can be found in Utilities.
 The use of third-party scripts may require ExposeSensitiveData set to 0x3 to provide boot-path variable with OpenCore EFI partition UUID.